Love granola but can’t stand the price of buying it? Then this Honey Almond Granola is for you!

 You can store your granola for two weeks in an air-tight container or in a zipper-top bag.

 Just scoop out what you want when you’re ready for a bowlful, and then put the rest away.
+Serve your granola with these vegan pancakes for a hearty meal.

 Yes!
 Not only is homemade granola wholesome, oats have loads of nutritional benefits.